Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Acknowledgements

 \section{Acknowledgements}

 We would like to thank C.\ Blohmann for sharing an early version of \cite{BlohmannLFT} and A.S.\ Cattaneo for helpful exchange during the development of this project.
-We also thank T. Diez for clarifying to us an argument related to the symplectic reduction for Yang--Mills theory.
+We also thank T. Diez for clarifying to us an argument related to the symplectic reduction for Yang--Mills theory, and for providing feedback on a previous version of this manuscript.
+Finally, we thank P.\ Mnev and A.\ Alekseev for pointing out relevant literature to us.